natashaswan/Signing-up-for-a-newsletter-page/README.md

 # Signing-up-for-a-newsletter-page
-the page uses Mailchimp API and Express.js (Node.js framework)
+The page uses Mailchimp API and Node.js and Express.